In an interview with Austin Comerton of Irish Radio Canada, Majella McAllister outlines the project:

 Write on

 Mini-detectives will love the display of Hardy Boys and Nancy Drew books from the museum’s collection at the Lexicon Library but there’s plenty more going on in this space.
 The Museum have two children’s creative writing workshops.
-They are free events but booking on Eventbrite is essential.
-From 2-4pm there’s a writing club for younger teenagers inspired by the Museum of Childhood’s History Panel, and inspired by the Children’s Rights panel on vulnerable children and childhoods from 4-6pm there is a workshop for older teens.These are free events but booking on Eventbrite is essential.
+From 2-4pm there’s a writing club for younger teenagers inspired by the History Panel, and inspired by the Children’s Rights panel on vulnerable children and childhoods from 4-6pm there is a workshop for older teens.These are free events but booking on Eventbrite is essential.

 Can you dig it?

 This sounds fascinating.
-An archeological dig for children with Dr Mark Powers in the grounds of St Michael’s Church.
+An archeological dig for children in the grounds of St Michael’s Church.
 The dig takes place from 11am until 5pm.
 If you don’t fancy getting your hands dirty there is hopscotch and puppetry, 11am-5pm, and a seanachaí from 1-3pm.

 Super Giant Toy Cabinet